Newsletter Sign Up

 At this very moment people are lying in bed in agony from disc pain.
 Is surgery their only option?
 Can chiropractic help?

 The intervertebral discs lie between the spinal bones and act like shock absorbers, preventing the bones from painfully rubbing together.
 They are made up of tough fibrous outer ring (annular fibrosis) and a gel-like center (nucleus pulposus).

-Your 23 spinal discs help give your spine its sideways curves (a curved spine is sixteen times stronger than a straight one) and also joint the vertebrae together.
-Discs contribute to your height-in the morning you are about ¼”- ½” taller than you were the night before because your discs thin a little during the day and expand a little while you sleep.
+Your 23 spinal discs help give your spine its sideways curves (a curved spine is sixteen times stronger than a straight one) and also join the vertebrae together.
+Discs contribute to your height, in the morning you are about ¼”- ½” taller than you were the night before because your discs thin a little during the day and expand a little while you sleep.